OlimilO1402/Config_IniPrivateProfile/README.md

 For Unicode the file has to start either with a bom, or the first sectionname has to be in Unicode.
 Use the class ConfigIniDocument to read and write ini-files immediately.
 Or you load your settings from the ini file to ConfigIniDocument- ConfigIniSection- and ConfigIniKeyValue-objects, write your configuration values in memory and save it to disk later.
+The class ConfigIniDocument also supports a first nameless root-section, like we have in visual basic 6 project-files (*.vbp).

 ![ConfigIni Image](Resources/ConfigIni.png "ConfigIni Image")